 Administrative expenses: All administrative expenses, unless paid by the Port at its discretion, are paid by the Plan.
 Certain expenses incurred in connection with the general administration of the Plan that are paid by the Plan are recorded as deductions in the accompanying statement of changes in fiduciary net position.
 In addition, certain investment-related expenses are included in net appreciation (depreciation) in fair value of investments presented in the accompanying statement of changes in fiduciary net position.

-Subsequent events: The Plan has evaluated subsequent events through April 6, 2021, the date the financial statements were available to be issued (see Note 8).
+Subsequent events: The Plan has evaluated subsequent events through June 28, 2022, the date the financial statements were available to be issued.

 Note 3.
 Investments